 There are people who believe they can never escape their mistakes of the wreckage of their past; in which case, they live in their anxieties or they find themselves stuck in the webs of their own doubt.

 They have dismissed themselves.
-They’ve dismissed their opinions and deemed themselves as less-than or less important.
+They have dismissed their opinions and deemed themselves less-than or less important.

 Again, this is all due to the constructs of the mind.
 This is all due to the mental reflections we see and also, this is what keeps people stuck in their tracks – or, there’s another side to this: This can be enough to create the catalyst for change.

 Many of us have been caught in the lies that we’ve learned and over the years, we have been following a plan or living a life which adheres to the plans according to ideas that we’ve been taught.